matthewfernst/Garage-Mountain-Edition-UI/README.md

 // How often to hit the API's in milliseconds VITE_TIME_INTERVAL=60000

-// Youtube Button Link and Title VITE_YOUTUBE_LIVE_STREAM_LINK= // Your live stream link VITE_LIVE_STREAM_BUTTON_TITLE= // Your live stream title
+// Youtube Button Link and Title (Each link and title should be separated by a comma) VITE_YOUTUBE_LIVE_STREAM_LINK= // Your live stream link VITE_LIVE_STREAM_BUTTON_TITLE= // Your live stream title
 ```